Wood TV stands and furniture are popular for many people looking to buy for their home.

 But, if the back panel is not removable then the wood TV stand is not suitable for any kind of audio or video equipment which emits significant heat.

-Additionally a back panel which cannot be removed will make it very difficult to install AV equipment as access to wiring will be significantly restricted.
+Additionally, a back panel which cannot be removed can make it difficult to install AV equipment as access to wiring might be significantly restricted.

 The Ameriwood Home Carson Wood TV Stand pictured above has rear cut-outs to allow for cable management and easy installation of AV equipment.